yusifsalam/hackintosh-desktop/README.md

 | ------------ | -------------------------- |
 | SSDT-EC-USBX | Embedded Controller Rename |
 | SSDT-PLUG    | x86 plugin injection fix   |

+## DRM

+To fix broken AppleTV+, run `defaults write com.apple.AppleGVA gvaForceAMDKE -boolean yes` in the terminal.
+This setting uses the AMD GPU hardware decoder.

+DRM does not work in Safari as of Big Sur, but works in Chromium-based browsers and browsers that use software-based DRM.